yaeumh/yaeumh.github.io/README.md

 - **i play games, one of them is valorant**
 - **i have two cats**
 - **i trained in journalism for 3-4 years and competed 2 years, i won divisional level and regional level**
-- **i also won most outstanding campus journalist award twice**
+- **i also won most outstanding campus journalist award**
 - **mbti: infj (if i remember it right)**
-- **i'm interested in science and topics such as geology and astrology**
+- **i'm interested in science and topics such as geology, astrology, and paleontology**
 - **here are my  social medias;**

 ## **Social Media Accounts:**